dotlang/language/doc/Enhancements.md

 ? - do we need explicit interface declaration?
 Like Number, Comparable, ...

 ? - replace `$0` with some other thing like `$$` because its confusing.
+we can assign function name to `$0`

+? - ability to define function on one (or more?) inputs. like go. based on the semantics developer should be allowed to specify argumetns which come "before" function name.
+(s: string).split(c: char) -> ...

+? - lets permit change of input if its not explicitly marked as immutable if we do this, we can no longer test functions easily. but still same input will cause same output. marking immutable: local vars, function inputs, struct members.